Monetra/mstdlib/cluster/README.md

     - Plug-in Data
   - If in `LEADER`, `FOLLOWER`, or `VOTER` state, ignore.
 - If current node state is `INIT`, transition to `JOIN` state.

+##### Respondor Validations/Procedure
+- Validate HMAC, if invalid, return `AUTH_FAILED` and disconnect node.
+If the node is a configured node, move to `INIT` state otherwise delete node entry.
+- If Valid, return `OK`, and if ClusterID and LeaderAddress are known, send.

 ### Join